 We believe the program speaks for itself.
 It is the most tenured accredited degree program offering a Bachelor of Business Administration Degree in Banking and Financial Institutions.
 Banks, state, and federal regulatory agencies throughout the state of Texas quickly hire graduates of this program.
 Additionally, the program places paid interns in banks and regulatory agencies whereby students receive three semester credit hours not to exceed six semester credit hours for total internship credit.
 Click on the link to the right entitled “BBA Degree in Banking” for more information.

 In fall 2005, the banking program accepted the first cohort to the newly established Executive MBA in Banking and Financial Institutions (EMBA).
 The EMBA is a unique cohort program that offers flexibility to bankers and regulators who have difficulty pursuing a conventional MBA due to scheduling and time constraints.
 This is a two-year cohort program with a new cohort beginning each fall semester.
 An annual two-week residency at the main campus is required prior to the start of each fall semester.
 Outside of these two residencies, students will complete their coursework entirely online.

 All of the banking courses are taught in the high-tech banking room, which has the latest teleconferencing equipment and many other outstanding amenities.
 (See picture above)

 Bankers all over the state are quick to see the value of these unique programs and embrace and support them.
 Likewise, our two outstanding state banker trade associations have been supportive of the programs.

-James B. Bexley, Chair
+James B. Bexley, Former and Founding Chair

 Texas State University System Regents' Professor